Share article:

 4. Send alerts and emergency messages to all

 If the phone lines are down or a bus service has been temporarily suspended, it’s important to let parents know what’s going on.
 Same goes for when you’re running an emergency drill – nearby parents will appreciate knowing that the alarm they hear is nothing to be worried about.
-Or, if there’s a real emergency, such as an extreme weather event or school lockdown, you’ll need to tell all parents immediately.
+Or, if there’s a real emergency, such as a bushfire or school lockdown, you’ll need to tell all parents immediately.

 SMS is ideal for such messages, with the ability to broadcast important messages in a matter of seconds.